Complexity and algorithms for matching cut problems in graphs without long induced paths and cycles: Conclusions

 \section{Conclusions}

 We have shown that all three problems \textsc{matching cut}, \textsc{perfect matching cut} and \textsc{disconnected perfect matching} are $\NP$-complete in $P_{14}$-free $8$-chordal graphs.
-The hardness result for \textsc{perfect matching cut} solves an open problem posed in~\cite{FeghaliLPR22,LuckePR22isaac,LuckePR22arxiv,LuckePR23J}.
-For \textsc{matching cut} and \textsc{disconnected perfect matching}, the hardness result improves the previously results in~\cite{LuckePR23J} in $P_{15}$-free graphs, respectively, in $P_{19}$-free graphs, to $P_{14}$-free graphs.
+The hardness result for \textsc{perfect matching cut} in $P_{14}$-free graphs solves an open problem posed in~\cite{LuckePR23}.
+For \textsc{matching cut} and \textsc{disconnected perfect matching}, the hardness result improves the previous results in~\cite{LuckePR23} in $P_{15}$-free graphs, respectively, in $P_{19}$-free graphs, to $P_{14}$-free graphs.
 An obvious question is whether one of these problems remains $\NP$-complete in $P_t$-free graphs for some $t<14$.

+The hardness result for \textsc{perfect matching cut} in $8$-chordal graphs partly solves an open problem posed in~\cite{LeT22,LuckePR24}.
 We have proved that \textsc{disconnected perfect matching} and \textsc{perfect matching cut} are solvable in polynomial time when restricted to $4$-chordal graphs.
 Thus, another obvious question is whether one of these problems remains $\NP$-complete in $k$-chordal graphs for $5\le k\le7$.

+\paragraph{Acknowledgments} We would like to thank one of the reviewers for her/his extremely careful reading and many detailed and useful comments.